Destroying Our Shared Environment

-Even if we consider only the GHG produced by the animals themselves, the most conservative estimate of the impact of animal agriculture on climate change, it produces 14.5% of all global GHG which is more than the contribution of global transport, estimated at 14% by the Intergovernmental Panel on Climate Change (IPCC) (Source: Intergovernmental Panel on Climate Change, Climate Change 2014 Synthesis Report: see page 46.).
+Even if we look at the most conservative estimate of the impact of animal agriculture on climate change, it produces 14.5% of all global GHG which is more than the contribution of global transport, estimated at 14% by the Intergovernmental Panel on Climate Change (IPCC) (Source: Intergovernmental Panel on Climate Change, Climate Change 2014 Synthesis Report: see page 46.).
 (It is It is notable that in 2006 the same organisation had reported that animal agriculture accounted for 18% of all GHG.
 Between 2006 and 2013 they changed their approach to assessment of the percentage.
 For one analysis of this change in their position see: https://www.youtube.com/watch?v=KpmTiHjUEBU at 3:30 minutes, supported by this Op Ed piece by Robert Goodland who was an environmental advisor at the World Bank).

 When we take into account the impact on GHG of land clearance, forest burning and the loss of carbon sequestration associated with animal use, we are looking at a much higher percentage contribution to climate change.
 A 2009 World Watch report assessed the impact of animal use more broadly and concluded that the percentage contribution to climate change was as high as 51%.
 One of the authors of that report, an environmental advisor to the World Bank, explained that:

 “The key difference between the 18 percent and 51 percent figures is that the latter accounts for how exponential growth in livestock production (now more than 60 billion land animals per year), accompanied by large scale deforestation and forest-burning, have caused a dramatic decline in the earth’s photosynthetic capacity, along with large and accelerating increases in volatilization of soil carbon.”

 A number of more recent reports confirm that the contribution of animal use to GHG is much higher than the 2013 FAO estimate, citing the figure at approximately one quarter of total GHG emissions (Source: Climate Change and Food Systems, Annual Review of Environment and Resources, 2012).
 Furthermore, they warn that if we continue on this path the sector stands to contribute as much as 80% of all GHG as the population increase to a predicted 10 billion in the next thirty years.